- Getting there and getting around

 Mon Repos is about a four and a half hour drive north from Brisbane and 15 minutes (14km) east of Bundaberg.

 From Bundaberg, follow the signs to Bargara along the Bundaberg-Bargara Road.
 At the Bargara Primary School, turn left into Potters Road.
 When you come to the T-intersection at the end of Potters Road, turn right into Grange Road.
 Continue straight ahead onto Mon Repos Road and follow the signs.
 Turn left into Rookery Road and travel a short distance to the Mon Repos Conservation Park car park.
 Watch out for wildlife and drive slowly and safely along the narrow Rookery Road.

 Alternative travel options

 A number of companies provide bus transport to Mon Repos during turtle nesting season.
 Contact Bundaberg West Visitor Information Centre for details.

 Night beach access during turtle nesting season

 From mid-October to the end of April, public access to the beach is restricted from 6pm to 6am to protect nesting turtles and hatchlings.
 Mon Repos turtle watching tours Turtle Encounters operate from the information centre from 7pm nightly from November to late March.
 Bookings are essential and fees apply.

 The information centre has wheelchair access.
 On ranger-guided Turtle Encounters, a special wheelchair is available for use on the beach.
-Conditions apply for use including a requirement for two people to accompany the wheelchair user for handling along the beach in soft sand.
+Conditions apply for use including a requirement for two able bodied people to accompany the wheelchair user for handling along the beach in soft sand.

 Bookings are essential.
-See wheelchair information.
+For images of the beach wheel-chair and details see wheelchair information.

 This historic basalt stone wall was built by South Sea Islanders and can be viewed from the Turtle Trail.
 Photo: Robert Ashdown, NPRSR